MaciejMalczyk/controller/README.md

 Go into controller-node-tests and run `npm install` to install tests

 ## Start
+Before running increase your open files limit.
+This is neccesary for high precission async timers in rust.

 Run `cargo run` in controller-rust dir and `npm start` in controller-react-frontend dir

 ## Test